-Since founding CCIA has successfully conducted over 2600 business advisory mandates since inception.
-In 2018, 3219 people with a majority of them drawn from 273 societies were trained with an estimated Kes.5 Million in concession value.
+Since inception CCIA has successfully conducted over 2700 business advisory mandates and trained thousands of people drawn from the co-operative movement and microfinance institutions.
+In 2019 alone, CCIA trained 4200 people drawn from 245 societies and microfinance institutions comprising of 876 board members, 2,121 staff members, 1,122 society members and delegates and 20 individuals from microfinance institutions.
 Over 70% of CCIA staff costs are absorbed by the bank.
 The consultancy has 20 consultants and a small compliment of support staff.

-The bank has partnered with various donor partners including AGRA- Profit Project, We-Effect, KCEP-CRAL, DGRV and Global Communities who supported the consultancy with Kes.31 Million in 2018.
+In 2019 we worked with three donor projects (KCEP-Cral Project, We-Effect and Bankable Frontiers Association (BFA)) with a total of approx. Kshs 19 Million

 The work of CCIA focuses on key areas of impact between business and society and develops creative solutions that draw on the complementary capabilities of both, to address major challenges that affect each partner.